ConnectingApps/Refit.OpenAI/README.md

 ## Variations

-In addition to the completions functionality in OpenAI, this NuGet package also support image variations.
+In addition to the completions functionality in OpenAI, this NuGet package also supports image variations.

 Such an image variation can be achieved with this curl call.